amt-felix-amoquandoh/Food-Delivery/README.md

-# Step-Progress-Bar
-A simple form built with Javascript
+# A simple website for taking orders and delivering food